jessefrench/umamichi/README.md

 ## How it's Made
 **Tech used:** HTML, CSS, JavaScript

 I started this website with an image of a layout template and coded it from scratch knowing I wanted it to be for a Japanese restaurant.
 I had already built out a couple of other static sites at this point so I was feeling confident enough to add a seperate menu page and try some new design choices.
-I also wanted to add an image carousel but I had never tried anything like that before so I watched a couple of tutorials, coded along, tweaked some things to fit my needs, and *VOILA,* a beautiful image carousel.
+I also wanted to add an image carousel but I had never tried anything like that before so I watched a couple of tutorials, coded along, tweaked some things to fit my needs, and *voila,* a beautiful image carousel.
 Not too shabby.

 ## Optimizations
 Always keeping responsiveness in mind, I made sure everything looks good on desktop, mobile, and everything in between.
 I also noticed that the site was rather sluggish at first, so I compressed my image and video files.
 Much better.